MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/xamarin.md

 monikerRange: '> tfs-2018'
 ---

-# Xamarin
+# Build Xamarin apps with Azure Pipelines

+**Azure Pipelines**

-This guidance explains how to build Xamarin apps for Android and iOS.
+This guidance explains how to use Azure Pipelines to automatically build Xamarin apps for Android and iOS.

 ## Example